ephbaum/EphWordsBlog/src/content/blog/2023-10-07-2023-week-40-another-chapter-ends-begins.md

 In that time, too, we may have lost ourselves throughout everything else.

 I suggested that we divorce and start last year.
 I had told Lou that I couldn't be _everything_ to her, that our family, our home, couldn't be _everything_.
 I told her that she needed to build new connections, find a third place, make new friends.
 It wasn't an easy conversation and, as if often the case, I'm sure I was not careful enough with my words.
+It's also, really, another case of "the advice you give being the advice you probably need the most" in this case.

 The fact is that neither of us have been truly happy in our marriage for a while.
 Not exactly.